 Airway orthodontics is a specialized approach that focuses on how the jaws, teeth, and facial structure affect breathing and airway function.
 When the jaws do not develop properly, it can reduce space for the tongue and airway, which may impact sleep and overall health.

 Instead of simply moving teeth within limited space, airway-focused treatment aims to create proper jaw development and support healthy breathing patterns.
+At Premier Orthodontics & Dental Specialists we go beyond traditional orthodontics with a specialized focus on airway orthodontics, a treatment approach that enhances breathing by guiding proper jaw and facial development.

 What Are The Benefits Of Airway Orthodontics?